Thermal Friction as a Solution to the Hubble and Large-Scale Structure Tensions: Conclusions

 Here, we limit ourselves to the range in which thermal friction dominates over Hubble friction around the redshift $\sim z_c$ at which the scalar thaws and donates its energy to dark radiation.
 This regime has several advantages.
 Most importantly, this addresses the primary criticism of EDE from the theory perspective - we are able to obviate fine-tuning problems related to the scalar potential.
 In this regime, the scalar is overdamped by friction and does not undergo oscillation in its potential, but instead quickly dumps all its energy density into dark radiation.
 Therefore there is no need for a potential in which the kinetic energy of the scalar field can dilute quickly as no sizeable component of kinetic energy is produced in this model.
 A secondary advantage of this approach is that our results become broadly applicable to all choices of potential for the scalar.

 With this set up, we calculate the perturbative behavior of the described DA EDE in synchronous gauge.
 As expected, observables are more sensitive to the perturbations of the dark radiation and not the fleetingly dominant scalar field.
-We then constrain this model using Planck 2018 CMB, baryon acoustic oscillation and Pantheon supernova data, also including either or both the local Hubble measurement and weak lensing and galaxy clustering data from DES to test the viability of this model in the context of the two cosmological tensions.
+We then constrain this model using Planck 2018 CMB, baryon acoustic oscillation and Pantheon supernova data, \tk{alone and} including either or both the local Hubble measurement and weak lensing and galaxy clustering data from DES to test the viability of this model in the context of the two cosmological tensions.

 For all combinations of data sets we consider, we find a preference for the injection of dark radiation to occur at redshifts $z_c > 10^4$.
-We show that at these redshifts DA EDE asymptotes to a cosmology in which self-interacting dark radiation has always been part of the cosmic history.
-The CMB looses sensitivity to the injecting time of dark radiation at very high redshifts; we expect this loss of sensitivity to be generalizable to other redshift-dependent new physics.
+We show that at these redshifts DA EDE asymptotes to a cosmology in which self-interacting dark radiation has always been part of the cosmic history.\footnote{Note that these constraints were obtained for DA EDE injected post BBN, such that the CLASS calculations of BBN are unchanged from LCDM.} The CMB looses sensitivity to the injecting time of dark radiation at very high redshifts; we expect this loss of sensitivity to be generalizable to other redshift-dependent new physics.
 We pinpoint the induced dynamics of the thermal friction in the dark radiation perturbations as the source of the preference for early injection.
 Sizeable thermal friction terms suppress the anisotropies of the dark radiation, an effect that the CMB data disfavors, thus pushing the injection of the dark radiation to early times.

 The principal result we highlight is when fitting to all aforementioned data.
 In DA EDE, we find both a higher $H_0$ and slightly lower $S_8$ than in the comparable model of extra massless neutrino degrees of freedom, labeled $\Neff$.
 We find a substantially higher $H_0$ than \LCDM, but also a slightly larger $S_8$.
 Ultimately, this leads us to conclude that while DA EDE is an interesting model offering novel solutions to the fine-tuning criticisms of EDE, it does not restore cosmological concordance, nor does its best fit to data possess distinct differences from extra self-interacting radiation.